Analysis | Wall Street’s fixation on quick profits wreaking havoc in the ‘real’ economy, report says

 Cass notes, for instance, that technology firm Cisco spent $101 billion buying back shares of its stock in the past 15 years but invested only $15 billion over the same period.

-Then there’s IBM: In the 1970s, according to Cass’ analysis, it sent 30 cents to shareholders for every $1 it invested.
+Then there’s IBM: In the 1970s, according to Cass’s analysis, it sent 30 cents to shareholders for every $1 it invested.
 But by 2014, it was paying them $5 for every $1 in capital investments.

 Most economists say the rise of the shareholder primacy theory of business — which states that a company’s first duty is to maximize profits for its shareholders — is a major driver of this shift.